Baharis/hikari/README.md

 ## Author

-This software is made by Daniel Tchoń, dtchon@chem.uw.edu.pl, under MIT license.
+This software is made by Daniel Tchoń, dtchon@chem.uw.edu.pl, and distributed under MIT license.
 Dr hab.
 Anna Makal and prof. dr hab.
-Krzysztof Woźniak are acknowledged for helpful discussion about crystallography behind the subject.
+Krzysztof Woźniak are acknowledged for helpful discussions about crystallography behind the subject.
 Dr Jarosław Kalinowski and mgr inż.
-Damian Tchoń are acknowledged for helpful discussion about project structure and code optimisation.
+Damian Tchoń are acknowledged for insightful tips on project structure and code optimisation.